companieshouse/accounts-user-api/README.md

    - `./bin/chs-dev services enable accounts-user-api`
    - `./bin/chs-dev development enable accounts-user-api`
 3. Ensure you're using Java 21
-4. Start Docker using `tilt up` in the docker-chs-development directory.
+4. Start Docker using `chs-dev up` in the docker-chs-development directory.
-5. Open the tilt window and wait for `accounts-user-api` to become green.
-6. Open your browser and navigate to http://api.chs.local/users/healthcheck.
+5. Open your browser and navigate to http://api.chs.local/users/healthcheck.

 Note: These instructions are tailored for a local Docker environment.